SolPal/chrome-extension/README.md

 ## Need Help?

 Follow me on [twitter.com/engineergomes](https://twitter.com/engineergomes) and drop me a message.
 I'm here to help.
 It's what I enjoy the most (aside from shipping products, obviously).
 Reach out, always.

+## Based on a Template

+This project is based on the [React Tailwind Chrome Extension Template](https://github.com/dougwithseismic/react-tailwind-chrome-extension-template) by [dougwithseismic](https://github.com/dougwithseismic).
+Special thanks to the original author for providing the template.